Large furnace riveted and welded components

 Keywords

-Previous: Large kiln body riveted and welded parts
+Previous: Large kiln body riveted and welded components

 +

-Large furnace riveted and welded parts are used in industrial production for closed or semi-closed thermal equipment for high-temperature processing (smelting, heating, etc.).
-They usually consist of a steel structure shell, refractory lining, heating system, temperature control system, etc. The materials must withstand high temperatures (800~1600℃).
-Common welding materials include argon arc welding, flux-cored wire gas shielded welding, submerged arc welding, etc. They are applied in large aluminum melting furnaces and steel rolling heating furnaces.
+Large furnace riveted and welded components are used in industrial production for high-temperature processes (such as smelting and heating) in either fully or semi-enclosed thermal equipment.
+Typically, these components consist of a steel structural shell, refractory lining, heating system, temperature-control system, and more.
+The materials must withstand extreme temperatures ranging from 800°C to 1600°C. Commonly used welding methods include argon arc welding, flux-cored wire gas-shielded welding, and submerged arc welding.
+These components find applications in large-scale aluminum melting furnaces and steel rolling heating furnaces.

 Product Categories